zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

     ![](images/keylab-007.png " ")

-    You now have a working SSH key-pair and can use them for secure communications to instances in the cloud.
-Do not share the *private* key with anyone unless you understand what you're doing.
-You should only ever need to share and copy the public key.
+    You now have a working SSH key pair and can use it for secure communications to instances in the cloud.
+Do not share the *private key* with anyone unless you understand what you're doing.
+You should only ever need to share and copy the *public key*.

-5. Also note that if you elect to copy/paste the contents of the key into certain dialogs for your labs, you will need to locate the file in Windows, either through Powershell, Explorer, or other directory tool, and open the public key file to copy its contents.
-The example below is using Powershell to ```cat``` the contents.
+5. Also note that if you elect to copy/paste the content of the key into certain dialogs for your labs, you will need to locate the file in Windows, either through Powershell, Explorer, or other directory tools, and open the public key file to copy its content.
+The example below is using Powershell to ```cat``` the content.
 You can select the text with your mouse but the copy/paste commands aren't available.
 Use ```<ctrl-c>``` to copy the contents to the clipboard for pasting into other application dialogs.

     ![](images/keylab-008.png " ")

-    Or you can just open the file with Notepad, Wordpad, or other text editor.
+    Or you can just open the file with Notepad, Wordpad, or other text editors.

-    *Note: Don't use MS Word or any other rich text editor as they might add extra formatting characters which will render the key unusable.*
+    *Note: Don't use MS Word or any other rich text editors as they might add extra formatting characters which will render the key unusable.*

     ![](images/keylab-009.png " ")